 Once you have opened the Boards Manager, search for “pico” keyword.
 It will bring up a couple of results.
 From the list, install the Arduino Mbed OS RP2040 Boards by Arduino.
 You have the option to choose the version.
 Choose the latest version and click

-It might take a while to completely download the packaged.
+It might take a while to completely download the package.
 Around 300MB will be consumed at this stage.
 As the installation progresses, you will be asked to install two drivers.
 Click on

 Install button for both prompts.

-Once the installation is complete, you will see a new notification on bottom-right.
+Once the installation is complete, you will see a new notification on the bottom-right.

 Now if you open the Boards Manager again, you can see the Raspberry Pi Pico present on the list.
 Continue by choosing it.

 3. Connecting to computer and uploading the program

 When you first connect your Pico to a computer, there will be no sign on your computer that it is connected.
 The Pico’s LED may be flashing if it is receiving power from the USB port.
 The program to flash the LED is uploaded during factory testing.
 So without a serial port or a dedicated programmer, how are we going to upload our code to Pico?

 Well, there are two ways to upload your compiled code to the Pico.